ArtistMus: A Globally Diverse, Artist-Centric Benchmark for Retrieval-Augmented Music Question Answering

 We selected music artists from MusWikiDB\_raw whose infoboxes contained both \textit{genre} and \textit{year} information.
 The sections from their Wikipedia pages were then ranked by frequency, and the top five topics—\textit{biography}, \textit{career}, \textit{discography}, \textit{artistry}, and \textit{collaborations}—were chosen to capture the broadest range of artist-related content.
 To balance efficiency and contextual richness, we retained text passages with token lengths from 500 to 2000.

 For genre normalization~\citep{schreiber2015improving}, all genre labels were converted to lowercase, and spaces, hyphens (-), and slashes (/) were removed.
-We initially collected 48 root genres following~\citep{schreiber2016genre}.
+We used the 48 root genres defined in \citep{schreiber2016genre} as our initial genre taxonomy.
 After filtering to retain data corresponding to the 300 most frequent genres, each was mapped to one of 20 final genre labels.

 To extract artists’ regional information, we provided the first paragraph (abstract) of each Wikipedia page to Llama 3.1 8B Instruct~\citep{grattafiori2024llama}, prompting it to identify the country associated with each artist.
 The list of valid countries was obtained from the \textit{pycountry}\footnote{\url{https://pypi.org/project/pycountry/}} library.